DataDog/integrations-core/systemd/README.md

 ### Service Checks

 **systemd.unit.active**:
-Returns `CRITICAL` if the unit's state is 'active' or 'failed', `WARN` if it's 'deactivating', otherwise returns `OK`.
+Returns `CRITICAL` if the unit's state is 'inactive' or 'failed', `WARN` if it's 'deactivating', otherwise returns `OK`.

 ### Events